 Great Value Colleges for Petroleum Engineering

-After using College Navigator to identify the most selective schools that offer petroleum engineering degrees, our editors consulted PayScale.com and school websites to apply the above ranking methodology.
+After using College Navigator for net price information and to identify the most selective schools that offer petroleum engineering degrees, our editors consulted PayScale.com and school websites to apply the above ranking methodology.
 In cases of a tie, the college’s net price was considered, and the most affordable school received the higher ranking.

 #10 – The University of Texas at Austin